What do all of those abbreviations mean?

-MA: Masters degree in Counseling (CACREP), from Texas State University Requirements
+MA: Masters of arts degree in professional Counseling /

 LPC: Licensed Professional Counselor Requirements

 A master’s degree in counseling from an accredited college or university.